ksgwxfan/climate-parser/README.md

 ### Fixing Data

+This is advanced, and frankly, not very fun.
+Feel free to skip.
+Just know that by default, no data is included if it has been quality-flagged in any way.

 In the giant scope of these climate data records, these errors or flagged data probably contribute a very small amount to statistics/calculations.
 As such, manually modifying/fixing the data may, in large-part, be somewhat futile.
 You may feel it is important for ranking purposes.
+If anything, you may feel it is important to check/verify the data, and report it to the NCDC.
 In the event you feel it necessary to investigate and change data, there are ways to modify the data manually.
-This section outlines that processs.
+This section outlines that process

 ##### *Verification*